-Alliance for Justice plays a leading role in research, education and advocacy around the nominations process for Supreme Court justices.
+Alliance for Justice plays a leading role in research, education, and advocacy around the nomination process for Supreme Court justices.
 This work has been a core part of our mission for decades, throughout Democratic and Republican administrations.

-If there is a Supreme Court vacancy this year, and if Republicans ignore what they said in 2016 – when they blocked Merrick Garland in an election year – to confirm a right-wing ideologue, they will have a fight on their hands.
-Progressives are galvanized like never before on the issue of our courts, and AFJ is ready to lead a fight to keep another Trump nominee who will erode our rights off the Supreme Court.
+After Republicans ignored what they said in 2016 – when they blocked Merrick Garland in an election year – to confirm Justice Amy Coney Barrett, a right-wing ideologue, on the Supreme Court, AFJ was on the front lines of the fight to oppose her confirmation.
+After this fight, progressives are galvanized like never before on the issue of our courts, and AFJ is ready to channel that energy into fighting for a fair court system under the Biden Administration.

 In 2017, AFJ worked to oppose the confirmation of Justice Neil Gorsuch.
 AFJ brought Alphonse Maddin, the “frozen trucker” to Washington to share his story of how despite clear federal law, Gorsuch would have forced him to choose between his life or his job when his truck broke down in subzero temperatures.
 Gorsuch’s record on a lower court showed that he was a judge who favored the interests of the wealthy and powerful over the rights of everyday people, and he has continued to do so on the Court.
 To learn more about Gorsuch, click here.